KierstinS2024/KSspaceTravel/README.md

    npm run dev
    ```

-   The app will be available at `http://localhost:3000`.
+   The app should open in a browser when using VSCode

 ## 📸 Screenshots